 The USDE only requires reporting of jobs created or retained by Federal Stimulus allocations, not regular federal fund allocations.
-This survey will ask for direct jobs created and/or retained in the following program areas and finance codes (only corrected jobs numbers should be entered for programs that ended September 30, 2012):
+This survey will ask for direct jobs created and/or retained in the following program areas and finance codes:

 Types of Jobs